brencorc/brencorc.github.io/docs/sapiens.md

-Outline
+# Sapiens Outline

-# Part 1: The Cognitive Revolution
+## Part 1: The Cognitive Revolution

-## human evolution
+### 1. human evolution
 Homo sapiens developed around 200k-150kya in E Africa (anatomically modern humans) when Homo sapiens left Africa (70kya), most of Eurasia was already inhabited by Neanderthals, Denisovans, Erectus What drove the evolution of the massive human brain over 2 million years? not clear if/why it’s a good strategy for survival on savannah
-## What was the cognitive revolution?
+### 2. What was the cognitive revolution?
 70-30kya: suddenly lots of new inventions: boats, bow & arrows, art, religion, burials, commerce ... aka culture (behaviorally modern humans) emergence of fictive language made large-scale cooperation possible started cultural evolution (cultural ratchet) - human life can change much quicker than biological evolution (“fast lane”)
-## Life for hunter-gatherers (70kya-12kya)
+### 3. Life for hunter-gatherers (70kya-12kya)
 basically, life was pretty good (“first affluent societies”).. didn’t have to work as many hours, ate well our modern minds are adapted to hunter-gatherer lifestyle; now interacting with post-industrial environment (causes some problems) each tribe had its own culture (galaxy of cultures); “there hasn’t been a single natural way of life” curtain of silence: we cannot reconstruct specific events, religious beliefs, wars, philosophies of ancient foragers (big gap in our understanding of history)
-## Impact of hunter-gatherers on ecosystem
+### 4. Impact of hunter-gatherers on ecosystem
 mass extinction of megafauna in Australia and America (they hadn’t evolved with humans, so were vulnerable)

-#Part 2: The Agricultural Revolution
+## Part 2: The Agricultural Revolution

-Agricultural Revolution intro
+### 5. Agricultural Revolution intro
-what was it?
+- what was it?
-around 12kya: people start devoting “almost all their time and effort to manipulating the lives of a few animal and plant species” marked by population increases: for nomadic foragers, babies/children were a burden, so they space them out; farmers actually need more children to work the fields + there is surplus food, so birth rate rises
+	- around 12kya: people start devoting “almost all their time and effort to manipulating the lives of a few animal and plant species” marked by population increases: for nomadic foragers, babies/children were a burden, so they space them out; farmers actually need more children to work the fields + there is surplus food, so birth rate rises
-“history’s biggest fraud”
+- “history’s biggest fraud”
-cons: more violence, less varied diet, harder work, less secure (reliant on single crop), higher population density, higher spread of disease, creation of elite class luxury trap: small, incremental “improvements” in society added up to a worse lifestyle, and there’s no going back
+	- cons: more violence, less varied diet, harder work, less secure (reliant on single crop), higher population density, higher spread of disease, creation of elite class
+	- luxury trap: small, incremental “improvements” in society added up to a worse lifestyle, and there’s no going back
+	- animals: domestication of animals led to cruel treatment, miserable lives

+how did humans organize themselves in unnaturally large numbers?
+### 6. imagined orders
-animals: domestication of animals led to cruel treatment, miserable lives how did humans organize themselves in unnaturally large numbers? imagined orders food surpluses led to towns, cities, eventually kingdoms; relied on myths to bond unnaturally large groups of people created social codes to maintain social order: human rights, hierarchies; although imaginary, must actually be believed (doublethink)
+food surpluses led to towns, cities, eventually kingdoms; relied on myths to bond unnaturally large groups of people created social codes to maintain social order: human rights, hierarchies; although imaginary, must actually be believed (doublethink)
+“evidence” imagined order is real: embedded in material world (architecture), shapes desires (consumerism), inter-subjective (eg money)
+### 7. written language
-“evidence” imagined order is real: embedded in material world (architecture), shapes desires (consumerism), inter-subjective (eg money) written language as societies got more complex, needed to store a lot of data (taxes); developed written language to store data outside human brain first written language (3500 BC) were partial scripts, not intended to replicate spoken language, but to keep track of records written language changes the way humans think and view the world
+as societies got more complex, needed to store a lot of data (taxes); developed written language to store data outside human brain first written language (3500 BC) were partial scripts, not intended to replicate spoken language, but to keep track of records written language changes the way humans think and view the world